mevdschee/php-crud-api/README.md

     },

 This will make the API connect to the database specifying "mevdschee" as the username and "secret123" as the password.
-The OpenAPI specification is less specific on allowed and disallowed operations, when you are using database permissions, as the permissions are not read in the reflection step.
+The OpenAPI specification is less specific on allowed and disallowed operations when you are using database permissions, as the permissions are not read in the reflection step.

 NB: You may want to retrieve the username and password from the session (the "$_SESSION" variable).